The scaffolding approach is based on Lev Vygotsky’s Zone of Proximal Development (ZPD) concept, but the term itself was coined by Jerome Bruner.

 6. Gradual Release of Responsibility

-The gradual release of responsibility model starts with modeled instruction and ends with students’ independent practice of a task.
-It’s one of the most practical scaffolding techniques a teacher has in their pedagogical toolkit.
+This is one of the most practical scaffolding techniques a teacher has in their pedagogical toolkit.

 The four steps in the gradual release of responsibility model are: